groupme-js/GroupMeCommunityDocs/likes.md

 React to a message with either a unicode or GroupMe emoji.

-As of writing this, web is the only client that renders any and all unicode emoji.
-The mobile apps are limited to rendering [GroupMe powerups](emoji.md) and the 15 options displayed in the client (❤️ 👍 🤣 🎉 🔥 😮 👀 😭 🥺 🙏 💀 🫶 🤬 💅 🫠).
-Any other unicode emojis will be accepted by the API but render as empty reactions in the conversation.
-It has been said that the full fluent emoji set by Microsoft may come in the future, however no hard deadlines or extra confirmation exists.
+GroupMe restricts reactions to [GroupMe powerups](emoji.md) and the 15 unicode options displayed in the client (❤️ 👍 🤣 🎉 🔥 😮 👀 😭 🥺 🙏 💀 🫶 🤬 💅 🫠).
+Any other unicode emojis will be rejected by the server.

-Currently there is no way to apply more than one reaction at a time to any given message, attempting to do so will overwrite the original reaction with the new one.
+There is no way to apply more than one reaction at a time to any given message, attempting to do so will overwrite the original reaction with the new one.

 **Request**